 Relevant entities proposing changes to planning documents will be required to comply with the Community Engagement Charter.
 The State Planning Commission will have the authority to give directions to entities, or step in if it considers the entity has failed to meet the standards set in the Charter.
 The Commission will be responsible for establishing and maintaining the charter, with subsequent amendments subject to the scrutiny of Parliament.

-The Planning Together Panel of 50 randomly selected community members from all over South Australia met for the first time on 1 to 2 July.
+The Planning Together Panel of 50 randomly selected community members from all over South Australia met over two weekends in July 2017.

-Over the two days, they heard from a range of people to better understand the background of the planning reforms and the new processes set out in the Planning Development and Infrastructure Act 2016.
+Over this time, they heard from a range of people to better understand the background of the planning reforms and the new processes set out in the Planning, Development and Infrastructure Act 2016.
 The panel members were exposed to a wide range of perspectives from community groups, local and State Government, the development industry and planning practitioners to gain knowledge about what works and what doesn’t in community engagement in planning in our State.

 Panelists also heard from the Minister for Planning, members of the new State Planning Commission and department staff to build valuable insights into the purpose of the Charter and types of planning decisions it will apply to.

-On the second day, panelists, stakeholders and practitioners worked through a facilitated and deliberative process in small groups to define what better community engagement in the planning system could look like.
-These desired outcomes were then worked up into a series of 10 draft principles, which the whole group of around 100 people tested against common planning scenarios, to see if they could lead to better planning outcomes.
+Over the two weekends, panelists, stakeholders and practitioners worked through a facilitated and deliberative process to define what better community engagement in the planning system could look like, the desired outcomes from which they drafted a series of principles.

-The Planning Together Panel will again be working with stakeholders and practitioners on 29 to 30 July to further develop the principles, define the desired outcomes and start the thinking around performance measures for the principles.
+The Planning Together Panel also did some early thinking with the stakeholders and practitioners on a framework to define the types of decisions the Charter will apply to and performance measures for the principles.